 "The opportunity to present your own work and receive feedback from students and staff was extremely helpful, while the chance to listen to staff presenting on their current research enabled us to remain at the forefront of the discipline.

-"In addition to the weekly departmental sessions, there was also more formal training run by the Graduate School.
+"In addition to the weekly departmental sessions, there was also more formal training run by the Doctoral and Researcher College.
 I was able to go to sessions on research techniques, and how to use the library efficiently.
 I received a lot of support and training in the initial stages of my PhD which was brilliant, and then they give you the space to write your own thesis - but the training and support is always there if you need it.

 When I applied to Reading for my PhD, the lecturers here helped me with the whole application process and with my funding application to the Arts and Humanities Research Council.
 My supervisors continue to advise me now I have graduated and have been very supportive during the job application process over the last two years.
 This personal training and support has been immensely valuable to getting me to where I am now.